School of Journalism and Communication Contact Information

 The SOJC accepts major credits earned at other colleges and universities as follows:

-1. Credits earned at schools or colleges of journalism accredited by ACEJMC are accepted for "JCOM" credit and may fulfill specific course requirements, upon review of the course syllabi.
+1. Credits earned at schools or colleges of journalism accredited by ACEJMC are accepted for "JCOM" or "J" credit and may fulfill specific course requirements, upon review of the course syllabi.

-2. Journalism credits may be accepted from unaccredited journalism programs, but they may not be used to meet specific course requirements.
+2. "JCOM" or "J" credits may be accepted from unaccredited journalism programs, but they may not be used to meet specific course requirements.
 They do count toward the 70-credit limit set by national accrediting standards.

-3. Regardless of the number of credits transferred, students must take at least 45 credits of journalism in residence to earn a degree from the University of Oregon.
+3. Regardless of the number of credits transferred, students must take at least 45 "JCOM" credits in residence to earn a degree from UO.

-4. The school accepts equivalent courses taught at other colleges to meet the Media and Society/MAking Sense of Media (J 201/JCOM 201).
+4. The school accepts equivalent courses taught at other colleges to meet the Media and Society/Making Sense of Media (J 201/JCOM 201) course requirement, provided the transfer course was taken graded and passed with the equivalent of a C- or better.

-Transfer students who want to discuss the transfer policy may consult the advisors in the SOJC Student Success Center.
+Transfer students who want to discuss the transfer policy may consult the advisors in the SOJC Student Success Center in 134 Allen Hall.

 Internship